 Instructions

-- In a large bowl, mix together butter and sugars until light and fluffy.
-Then add eggs, vanilla extract and beat until well combined.
+- In a large mixing bowl, cream together the softened butter, white sugar, and brown sugar until light and fluffy.

-- In another bowl, whisk together the flour, baking soda, salt and matcha.
-Then add chocolate chips
+- In a separate bowl, whisk together the all-purpose flour, baking soda, salt, and matcha powder.

 GREEN TEA CUPCAKES NEXT!!!
 Please!!